DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates

+### 0.1879

+- **Marriage System**:
+  Long requested marriage system is finally here! marriage system is a cosmetic/roleplay feature, it allows two players to be married to each other and requires both players to agree to the marriage. it allows two players to show off their partnership as custom marriage banner and vow phrase in both chat popup and player profile.

+  - Propose to other players using wedding rings (available for purchase in-game)
+  - Create custom marriage banners with:
+    - Romantic symbols and heart emojis
+    - Custom background images (ultra-wide 2:1 ratio recommended)
+    - Personal vow phrases (up to 64 characters)
+  - Marriage contracts with expiry dates that can be extended using Rose Bouquet gifts to your partner.
+  - Marriage extensions trigger global chat announcements celebrating enduring love
+  - Access marriage settings through player profiles for customization
+  - Either partner can end the marriage at any time For detailed information, please refer to the marriage tutorial page.

+  ❓ Why not add gameplay features like shared apartment/vault or others?

+  - The main reason to keep this feature cosmetic and roplay focused is that I want to stay commited cosmetic/paid content to have a little gameplay effect as possible, to keep the game non-pay to win.

+  **Feedback and suggestion are welcome :) please send your feedback to my Discord or email directly.**

 ### 0.1878

 - B3llial will show up in Alleyway during September, you can redeem `Cassette Tape` and equipments from him, `Cassette Tape` WILL expire after September 30th, so be sure to use it before then.